vdaas/vald/docs/tutorial/vald-agent-standalone-on-k8s.md

 <img src="../../assets/docs/tutorial/vald-agent-standalone-on-k8s.png">

+Notice: Using only Vald Agent, the auto indexing function is not in use.

 The 5 steps to Vald Agent Standalone on Kubernetes with Vald:
 1. [Check and Satisfy the Requirements](#Requirements)
 1. [Prepare Kubernetes Cluster](#Prepare-the-Kubernetes-Cluster)